-Unlike arbitration (another ADR method), the mediator doesn't make decisions on the disputed matters.
+Unlike a judge or arbitrator, the mediator doesn't make decisions on the disputed matters.
 Rather, mediators use their knowledge and skill to try to facilitate a compromise that both spouses can live with.
 In divorce cases, a successful mediation will normally lead to the preparation of a written settlement agreement.

 Child custody isn't the all-or-nothing proposition it's often thought to be—one parent gets the kids, the other doesn't, end of story.
 It's well established that children fare better when both parents are an integral part of their life, and that's the goal the courts strive for in custody cases.

-At its core, child custody is comprised of two basic concepts: legal custody and physical custody.
-Legal custody relates to who will make the decisions regarding the important matters in a child's life, such as education, religious upbringing, and nonemergency medical treatment.
-With the exception of a parent being unqualified for some reason, courts prefer to have parents share legal custody.
+At its core, child custody includes two basic concepts: legal custody and physical custody.
+Legal custody relates to who will make the decisions regarding the important matters in a child's life, such as education, religious upbringing, and non-emergency medical treatment.
+Unless one parent is unqualified for some reason, courts prefer to have parents share legal custody.

-Physical custody concerns where a child will primarily reside.
-To a large degree, this depends on where each parent lives, with the aim being to provide for an arrangement that best suits the child's needs.
+Physical custody has to do with where a child will primarily reside.
+To a large degree, determining physical custody depends on where each parent lives, with the aim being to provide for an arrangement that best suits the child's needs.

 In all custody matters, doing what's in the child's best interest is the court's guiding principle.

-Although many issues in a divorce can be contentious, child custody and parenting time are often the most emotionally-charged and difficult for families to navigate.
-Child custody mediation is intended to help tone down the hostility, for the sake of the parents and their children alike.
+Although many issues in a divorce can be contentious, child custody and parenting time are often the most emotionally charged and difficult for families to agree on.
+Child custody mediation is intended to help tone down the hostility, for the sake of both the parents and their children.

-Divorce laws in most (if not all) states mandate custody mediation once the divorce process has begun.
-So even when couples haven't opted to pursue mediation before filing for divorce, it’s virtually certain they'll be ordered to participate at some point.
+Most states (and many counties) require courts to order parents to participate in mediation in any case that involves a custody dispute.
+So even when couples who can't agree haven't opted to pursue mediation before filing for divorce, they'll usually have to attend mediation at some point.
 In light of this, it's important to learn how to approach mediation.

 First and foremost, remember that custody in general, and mediation in particular, isn't primarily about the parents.
-It's about your children.
-You have to make a commitment to do whatever is best for them.
-So resolve to keep an open mind.
-The mediator may have suggestions for custody and parenting time that you haven’t thought of.
+It's about the children.
+You have to make a commitment to do whatever is best for them, and that starts with being prepared.

-There are software programs that help parents coordinate all aspects of custody and parenting time, including communications.
-A quick internet search should give you a good idea of what’s available.
+Keep in mind that software programs and smartphone apps can help parents coordinate all aspects of custody and parenting time, including communications.

-Mediation has become such a popular method of settling legal issues, there's no shortage of qualified mediators.
+Mediation has become such a popular method of settling legal issues that there's no shortage of qualified mediators.
 Your state court's administration office may have a list of approved mediators.
-There are also mediation organizations, many of which hire retired judges.
-An internet search for your state should provide a myriad child custody mediators for you to choose from.
+There are also mediation organizations that offer lists of mediators along with their training and experience.

 When researching, be sure to pay particular attention to each mediator's qualifications.
 You want one who's taken mediation courses specifically geared to divorce cases, including custody and parenting time.
-Also, be aware that a child custody mediator doesn't necessarily have to be a lawyer--many trained child custody mediators are licensed psychologists, MFT's or social workers who have experience in child custody issues within the state where they work.
+Also, be aware that a child custody mediator doesn't necessarily have to be a lawyer—many trained child custody mediators are licensed psychologists, marriage and family therapists, or social workers who have experience in child custody issues in their state.

-Of course, first-hand knowledge and word of mouth referrals are always really helpful.
+Of course, firsthand knowledge and word-of-mouth referrals are always helpful.
 Recommendations from friends or family members who've been through custody mediation are often the best referrals you can find.